Saturday, July 11, 2026

 Have you heard of the term, Sonally?
 The term represents the friendship between Sonic the Hedgehog and Sally Acorn in Sonic SatAM.
 Well, the one thing I like to see the most in Spyro 4 is Spylora.
 What is Spylora, you ask?
 It's a term that represents the friendship between Spyro the Dragon and Elora the Faun.
 We experienced it first in Spyro 2, so we want the friendship to continue in the new Spyro.

 These are all of the announcements I want to see in this year's period of summer game reveals.
-If there is something I missed, I'll update the wish list.
+If there is something I missed, I'll update the wish list before the reveals start.

 Friday, May 29, 2026